 Retention by cohort

-This metric exposes whether engagement strategies truly change behavior or merely create short-term spikes.
+This metric exposes whether mobile app engagement strategies truly change behavior or merely create short-term spikes.

 Repeat usage of core actions